ivan-bilan/Classical_Paintings_Forensics/README.md

 # Painting Forensics
 Analyzing paintings to find out their year of creation.
-By using CNNs and a combined with a pre-trained VGG19 model we can find out in what year the painting was painted.
+By using CNNs and combined with a pre-trained VGG19 model we can find out in what year the painting was painted.
 In this research we are distributing a dataset of color paintings into multiple classes based on which art epoch they were painted in.